informatics-isi-edu/iobox-win32/README.md

      parent namespaces if absent.
 In case of failure, move the file to the `transfer` directory.
 The **duplicate_warning** parameter specifies that duplicates detected at `hatrac` will be notified through the email.
+   - **"handler": "ermrest"** with `"method": "GET"`.
+The request must return exactly one row; an error is reported otherwise.
+The Python dictionary is updated with the columns and values returned by the row.
    - **"handler": "ermrest"** with `"method": "PUT"`.
 The `group_key` specifies the columns to identify the entity that will be updated.
      The `target_columns` specifies the columns that will be updated.
+The `Probe` attribute returned from the previous **ermrest** handler with the `GET` method is used here to populate the `Probe` column of the `Scan` table.

 ## Troubleshooting